saintosev/saintosev/README.md

 # Hi, I'm Anna 👋

-I am a full-stack QA engineer with 4 years of experience.\
+I am a full-stack QA-engineer with 4 years of experience.\
 I do manual testing (functional, integration, regression) and automated testing (Python + Selenium).
 Both backend and frontend.

 <br>